CornellDataScience/Education-Immersive-Tutorials/README.md

 ### Creating a new page

-1. Create an html file that has the following line in it: "<script src="js/index.bundle.js" type="text/javascript"></script>".
+1. Create an html file that has the following two lines in it:
+- <script src="js/index.bundle.js" type="text/javascript"></script>
+- <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css" integrity="sha384-Vkoo8x4CGsO3+Hhxv8T/Q5PaXtkKtu6ug5TOeNV6gBiFeWPGFN9MuhOf23Q9Ifjh" crossorigin="anonymous" />
 2. Create a typescript file that uses ReactDOM to inject React into that html page.
 For examples, you can look at src/templates/index.html and src/ts/app.tsx.
+The first line of this typescript file should use include the following line:
+`import 'bootstrap/dist/css/bootstrap.min.css';`
+3. Add that typescript file to `entry` in `webpack.config.js`.

 ### Webpage links